josh-jorgensen/regia-landing/docs/TASK.md

     - [x] (meanwhile change the link in the OG image to "regia.info" rather than the vercel URL)
 - [x] The background to the "Roadmap" section is slightly darker than the surrounding page background.
 - [x] The vertical spacing after the "Contact" pill is less than the vertical spacing after other pills on the page.
+- [x] Make the "REGIA-UN" blue box a nav link to the top so that when the page is scrolled down, the user can jump back up to the top
+- [x] now that the image is gone, the initial "about" section can take up more horizontal space.
+    - [x] let it expand to 75% or 100% of the container
+- [x] Add little icons to the phase boxes so they match the look of the other boxes on the page.
+These could just be 1, 2, and 3, or more distinctive icons matching the complexity of the respective phases.
+- [x] Change the appearance of the "Request a demo" button, since it looks too similar to the "REGIA-UN" tag at the top

 ### Metadata could be richer for SEO and social sharing
 1. In `app/layout.tsx`, add fields: